Frequently Asked Questions

 What is appropriate to wear as a competitor?

 Dance costumes are encouraged, but not required.
 If you are not going to wear a dance costume, wear something comfortable and appropriate for the style of dance you are competing in.
 Basic black is always appropriate.
-Jeans are not appropriate, unless you are competing in country dance.
+Jeans are not appropriate unless you are competing in "Country Dance".
 Additionally, dance shoes are encouraged; but, if you do not have dance shoes, be sure to wear a shoe with a leather sole/bottom.

-What is Student-teacher?
+What is Student-Teacher?

-A couple is considered to be Pro-Am if (a) one dancer is paying the other to dance with them during any part of the competition and/or (b) a couple self-identifies as a Pro-Am couple by entering as such.
+A couple is considered to be Student-Teacher (AKA Pro-Am) if (a) one dancer is paying the other to dance with them during any part of the competition and/or (b) a couple self-identifies as a Pro-Am couple by entering as such.
 Pro-am couples must identify themselves as such in the appropriate spot on the Competition Registration Form and will be judged separately.
 When Pro-am couples register, they will need to identify whether they belong in the beginning, intermediate, or advanced level based on the proficiency of the student.
 The couple will be judged based only on the student’s performance.
 Pro-am couples are not eligible to win championship titles.

 What is a One-Dance Event?

 It is a single dance, danced in competition against other couples of the same proficiency level.
 One-Dance Events have a style and a level as shown below.
 Please see our rules and regulations for more information.
-Styles: International Standard, International Latin, American Smooth, & American Rhythm Levels: Beginner, Intermediate, and Advanced
+Styles: International Standard, International Latin, American Smooth, & American Rhythm Levels: Beginner, Intermediate, and Advanced.

 What is a Graded Event?